-- Pupils need to agree to comply with the pupil AUP in order to gain access to the school IT systems and to the internet. - Pupils will be reminded about the contents of the AUP as part of their e-safety education termly. - Pupils considered at risk will be provided with appropriate and differentiated online safety education.
+- Pupils need to agree to comply with the pupil AUP (acceptable use policy) in order to gain access to the school IT systems and to the internet. - Pupils will be reminded about the contents of the AUP as part of their online safety education termly. - Pupils considered at risk will be provided with appropriate and differentiated online safety education.